Sben05/WeTheSpeakers/README.md

 # WeTheSpeakers
 ## Inspiration
 Hi!
-My name is Shreeniket, and I am a 14-year-old who loves programming and public speaking.
+My name is Shreeniket, and I am a 15-year-old who loves programming and public speaking.
 I decided to combine these two passions into a single iOS application, and here is the result!
-We The Speakers was submitted to the DubHacks hackathon :).
+We The Speakers was created due to my love of public speaking :).

-## The Newsprint Track
-I submitted to the Newsprint track as I believed this project has a lot of potential for helping the public and social good in general.
-Furthermore, through better speaking skills, individuals can develop more meaningful connections to other people, which was one of the guidelines of the track.
-This app also falls under education, public policy, communication, and productivity, which are all additional aspects of the track.

 ## What it does
 We The Speakers has 4 major components.
 First, it has a tips page where users can learn public speaking and improve their skills.
 Then, there is a teleprompter feature to record themselves speaking, with a scrolling view.
 The recorded video is then saved in the users camera roll on their phone.
 Next, there is a natural language processor used on a speech to analyze how good the user's writing is.
 Finally, I use the Echo AR SDK to create a NLP virtual microphone.